leshow/blog/content/post/dhcproto.md

 (3)

 As you can see the message types here are totally different, but fear not!
-There is another mnemonic to remember: "SARR".
+There is a brand new mnemonic to remember: "SARR".
 This is again the happy path of address assignment, Solicit, Advertise, Request, Reply.
 To address the "no broadcast" restriction in IPv6, DHCPv6 uses a dedicated multicast address.
 There are more complicated things added to the protocol like SLAAC (stateless address auto configuration) but this is well beyond the scope of this post.

 Sources: